Guidance for staff

 How do I access my Encore recordings?

-A new folder entitled Encore Recordings has been created and added to each module in duo and will appear as a link in your course menu.
-If you are delivering a timetabled lecture in an Encore enabled room, your teaching session will be automatically recorded and published to this new folder.
 Please note that removing this folder does not in itself mean that you have opted out of lecture capture.
 To opt out of recording lectures, see the FAQ ‘How do I opt out of using Encore?’

 How will students access the lectures?

-Without any intervention, all recorded lectures will automatically upload to duo after one working day.
+Without any intervention, all recorded lectures will automatically upload to Ultra after one working day.
 The content will be stream only and students will not be able to download the lectures.
 They will also be able to stream content from mobile devices and if necessary mark content for ‘offline’ viewing for occasions where a suitable network connection isn’t available.

 Why do we need Encore?